 As you start to explore your divorce options in the Seattle area, it’s natural to picture a long, dramatic courtroom battle that drags on for months.
 However, not every divorce ends in litigation.
 As long as you and your spouse can agree to end your marriage in a respectful and productive manner, mediation may serve your needs and support your goals.
 What’s more, mediation allows you to take control of your future as you assume responsibility for shaping the terms of your divorce.
 Consider exploring whether mediation can help you achieve your desired outcome and give you the confidence you need to move forward into your life’s next chapter.

 Even though divorce may be a daunting process, there are several strategies to help you move through it as smoothly and peacefully as possible.
 Working with an experienced and supportive mediator is the best way to ensure that you achieve your divorce goals and secure the solid foundation you need to begin your life’s next chapter.
-Reach out to the Hemmat Law Group today at (206) 682-5200 to learn more about how mediation can help you navigate the Seattle divorce process with grace and confidence.
+Reach out to The Hemmat Law Group today at (206) 682-5200 to learn more about how mediation can help you navigate the Seattle divorce process with grace and confidence.

 The Hemmat Law Group (HLG) was founded in 1994 by Steven Amir Hemmat, a former DOJ Trial Attorney.
 We specialize in family law, supporting victims of the legal system.

-Hemmat Law Group help good people in bad situations.
+The Hemmat Law Group help good people in bad situations.

 Our divorce lawyers provide expert legal advice for all aspects of divorce, including child custody, support and property division.
 Contact us today.